 Silver points are awarded for success in events at sectional tournaments.
 Progressive sectionals and Sectional Tournaments at Clubs (STaCs) also award silver points.

-Red points are awarded for all regional-rated events at North American Bridge CHampionships (NABCs) and for all events at a regional tournament when the masterpoints are not gold.
-Grand National Teams (GNT) events, North American Open Pairs (NAOP) events and other special games afford players the opportunity to earn red points at their local clubs.
+Red points are awarded for all regional-rated events at North American Bridge Championships (NABCs) and for all events at a regional tournament when the masterpoints are not gold.
+Grand National Teams (GNT) events, North American Pairs (NAP) events and other special games afford players the opportunity to earn red points at their local clubs.

 Platinum points are awarded for NABC+ events (which are national-rated events with no upper masterpoint limit) and include the national-rated senior and women’s events.